spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/minimum-allowed-shop-version.md

 To resolve this issue:

-1. Update the outdated dependencies to make it corresponding to the minimum required version.
+1. Update the outdated dependencies to make it correspond to the minimum required version.